-- Have students complete the questions individually.
+- Ask students to complete the questions individually.
 Check the questions as a class.
-Then have students ask and answer the questions in pairs.
-Invite one or two students to tell the class what they learned about their partner. - Extra Challenge Write the following prompts on the board: the girls in the photo / play the violin? you / live / in Paris? what / you / usually / do / on weekends?
+Then tell students to ask and answer the questions in pairs.
+Invite one or two students to tell the class what they learnt about their partner. - Extra Challenge Write the following prompts on the board: the girls in the photo / play the violin? you / live / in Paris? what / you / usually / do / at the weekend?

-Have students make three additional questions with the words.
-Then have them ask and answer the questions in pairs.
+Ask students to make three additional questions with the words.
+Then tell them to ask and answer the questions in pairs.

-• Extra Support Remind students to add -s to the third person form of the simple present.
-Also remind them to use be with the -ing form of the verb for the present progressive.
-Write the following verbs on the left-hand side of the board: play, write, and put.
-Write the following pronouns on the right-hand side: I, you, he, we, and they.
+• Extra Support Remind students to add -s to the third person form of the present simple.
+Also remind them to use be with the -ing form of the verb for the present continuous.
+Write the following verbs on the left-hand side of the board: play, write and put.
+Write the following pronouns on the righthand side: I, you, he, we and they.
 Point to a pronoun and then a verb.
-Elicit the correct simple present and present progressive forms, for example: He writes.
+Elicit the correct present simple and present continuous forms, for example: He writes.
 He's writing.
 Then write two headings on the board: Usually and Now.
 Draw a little stick figure with a broken leg and a crutch on the board.
 Point to it and say This is Tim.
 Poor Tim!
 Tim usually rides his bike to school, but today he's going on the bus.
 Write Tim rides his bike. under the Usually heading.
 Write Tim is going on the bus. under the Now heading.
 Then ask: